An Introduction to Lighting Design

 As part of our Skill Sharpening Workshop training program, this workshop will delve into the art and science of lighting design.
 This class is designed for a wide range of people — no lighting experience is necessary, but the material should also appeal to those who have worked on shows in the past and want to explore (or just be reminded of) the academic underpinnings of the craft.

-About the Lecturer: Ben Cordes is the Technical Coordinator for T@F. He started lighting shows in 7th grade, when the Drama Club faculty adviser informed him that only one other person in the whole school knew how to run the light board and it was his obligation to learn so he could teach the next generation of students.
+About the Instructor: Ben Cordes is the Technical Coordinator for T@F. He started lighting shows in 7th grade, when the Drama Club faculty adviser informed him that only one other person in the whole school knew how to run the light board and it was his obligation to learn so he could teach the next generation of students.
 Thirty years later, he's still trying to pass on what he knows.

 Saturday, June 8, 2019, 2:30pm – 5:30pm